microchip-pic-avr-examples/pic16f18075-cubicle-doorbell-mplab-mcc/README.md

 | ``` BT_connect() ```  | Connect to the device which matches the specificed MAC address (stored within the function)  |

 ### Programming the PIC16F18075
-**Step 1:** Connect the PICKit 4 to the PIC16F18075 as shown in Table 4.
+**Step 1:** Connect the PICKit 4 to the PIC16F18075 using the standard ICSP connections as shown in Table 4.

 *Table 4 - PICKit to PIC16F18075 connections*